Khambhāt

-Khambhat (/kɑːmˈbɑːt/, /gu/), also known as Cambay, is a city and the surrounding urban agglomeration in Anand district in the Indian state of Gujarat.
+Khambhāt (/ˈkʌmbət/; /gu/), also known as Cambay, is a city and the surrounding urban agglomeration in Anand district in the Indian state of Gujarat.
 It was once an important trading center, but its harbour gradually silted up, and the maritime trade moved to Surat.
-Khambat lies on an alluvial plain at the north end of the Gulf of Khambhat, noted for the extreme rise and fall of its tides, which can vary as much as thirty feet in the vicinity of Khambat.
+Khambhāt lies on an alluvial plain at the north end of the Gulf of Khambhāt, noted for the extreme rise and fall of its tides, which can vary as much as thirty feet in the vicinity of Khambat.
 Khambat is known for its halvasan sweet, sutarfeni, akik stone and kites (patang), and for sources of oil and gas.

-Khambat is perhaps the only place in India where the Harappan craft of agate bead making is found in the living tradition.
-Surprisingly Khambat has no stone deposits; the craft has survived mainly through acquiring stones from the Rajpipla hills, about 200 km away from the city.
-In the folklore of Khambat, the beginning of the craft is attributed to Baba Ghor, a 1500 AD saint from Ethiopia (Habash) who had led a large contingent of Muslims (Siddi) to settle in the city.
+Khambhāt is perhaps the only place in India where the Harappan craft of agate bead making is found in the living tradition.
+Surprisingly Khambhāt has no stone deposits; the craft has survived mainly through acquiring stones from the Rajpipla hills, about 200 km away from the city.
+Khambhat has historically been an important centre of Jainism, and contains several old Jain temples and collections of Jain palm-leaf manuscripts.
+In the folklore of Khambhāt, the beginning of the craft is attributed to Baba Ghor, a 1500 AD saint from Ethiopia (Habash) who had led a large contingent of Muslims (Siddi) to settle in the city.
 However, in the archaeological record the origin of the craft can be traced to nearby Lothal, a Harappan outpost that flourished about 4000 years ago.

 Toponymy

 Origin of name

-Some people believe that the City of Khambat may be the Camanes of Ptolemy.
+Some people believe that the City of Khambhāt may be the Camanes of Ptolemy.
 James Tod believed that the name comes from the Sanskrit Khambavati or 'City of the Pillar'.